ltelab/disdrodb/CONTRIBUTING.rst

        """

-If you are using VS code, you can install the  `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extention to automatically create such preformatted docstring.
+If you are using VS code, you can install the  `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extension to automatically create such preformatted docstring.

 You should configure VS code as follow :